markquinn12/poker/README.md

 - Groovy

 You are free to use any 3rd party libraries/frameworks.
 If you choose Kotlin or Groovy, you'll need to modify the build file to support compilation of these files.
+It is recommended you use at least JDK version 8.

 If you choose JavaScript, you'll need to re-implement the skeleton code and tests in this repository.
 You will also need to include clear instructions for how to build/run the tests e.g.